Try it free

 Overview

-Log forwarding is an OpenPipeline data-flow step, exclusive to the log configuration scope.
-Use it to forward unprocessed or processed logs from OpenPipeline to supported cloud object storage for compliance, auditing, or external system integration.
+Forwarding is an OpenPipeline data-flow step to forward unprocessed or processed records from OpenPipeline to supported cloud object storage for compliance, auditing, or external system integration.

 Forwarding configuration

-Forwarding configurations define how Dynatrace should forward a set of logs to your cloud object storage.
+Forwarding configurations define how Dynatrace should forward a set of records to your cloud object storage.
+Each configuration is bound to its configuration scope (such as logs, events, or metrics).
 You can create multiple forwarding configurations and switch on/off, modify, or delete existing ones.

-Each forwarding configuration specifies to send processed or unprocessed logs, the source, and the destination.
+Each forwarding configuration specifies to send processed or unprocessed records, the source, and the destination.
 It consists of a

 • Name: A unique custom identifier

-• Source: The existing ingest sources or pipelines which logs you want to forward.
-Depending on the source, the forwarding configuration forwards unprocessed or processed logs.
+• Source: The existing ingest sources or pipelines whose records you want to forward.
+Depending on the source, the forwarding configuration forwards unprocessed or processed records.
 If you choose to send from

-• Ingest sources, unprocessed logs are forwarded right after ingest, before any processing is applied.
+• Ingest sources: Unprocessed records are forwarded right after ingest, before any processing is applied.

-• Pipelines, processed logs are forwarded after processing is applied and before storage.
+• Pipelines: Processed records are forwarded after processing is applied.

 • Matching condition: The DQL query that defines the data set you want to forward.

-• Destination: The cloud object storage to which you want to forward your logs to.
+• Destination: The cloud object storage to which you want to forward your records.
 It's defined by

 • A connection with a Dynatrace AWS or Azure Connector pointing to a cloud object storage in the same region of your Dynatrace platform environment.

-• A valid cloud vendor storage identifier (the bucket name in AWS or the container URL in Azure)
+• A valid cloud vendor storage identifier (the bucket name in AWS or GCP and the container URL in Azure)

-Logs to forward are grouped in batches of 100-10,000 and assigned a bulk pattern.
-The bulk is compressed to (GZIP) NDJSON format.
-Forwarded logs contain the pattern placeholders in their path in the following order:
+Records to forward are grouped in batches approximately either once a minute or when they reach maximum 16 MB of size.
+Then they are assigned a bulk pattern and are compressed to GZIP NDJSON format.
+Forwarded records contain the pattern placeholders in their path in the following order:

 • Optional Date and time placeholders: